 Drafting the description and the claims requires a technical background in order to properly understand the invention and clearly explain it to others.
 Convincing the patent office that a patent should be granted requires good communication skills and the ability to analyse technical documents to spot what differentiates the new invention from what has already been done.
 Both require careful, precise writing to ensure that your words convey the exact intended meaning.

 There is more to the job than just drafting patents and arguing with examiners.
 Patents are just one aspect of intellectual property; attorneys also need a good awareness of designs, trade marks and copyright.
 Knowledge of these other forms of intellectual property is necessary for qualification and attorneys are expected to be able to advise on technical and commercial problems across the whole intellectual property field.
-Find more information on the other areas of IP.

 Patents are commercial tools for clients so it is important to develop a knowledge of how they are applied in a business environment.
 This may include licensing the patent to allow other companies to use the invention, or advising on other contracts, for example developing new technology.